geeky-bit/Games/README.md

 # Games
 Some games I have written with basic graphics.
-(Will upload more soon)
+**I am working on playing games using deep learning - Atari games using Deep Reinforcement learning, Pokemon(yes!), Chess.
+Will upload them soon.**

 ## Using Monte Carlo method to play Tic-Tac-Toe game (written in c)
 Basically, the program uses Monte Carlo Simulations to probablistically determine its next move.